2018 March for Science

 By endorsing the march, NAGT affirms these principles, recognizes the importance of science and science education to our citizens, and stands up for diversity, inclusion and equality in science.
 We encourage our members to march in support.

-The 2018 March for Science takes place Saturday, April 14, with satellite marches occurring across the country.
+The 2018 March for Science took place Saturday, April 14, with satellite marches occurring across the country.

 Advocating for Science Education is Part of Our Mission